Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

             if maze[i][j] == MazeGameObject.EMPTY.value:
                 maze[i][j] = MazeGameObject.WALL.value
 ```
-- Function which count the number of walls surrounding a given cell in the maze.
-The 4 cases are checked using the `if statements`, if the cells exists and cell has the same value as the path, the count is incremented.
+- To get the number of paths surrounding a given cell in the maze, we check the surrounding cells using `if statements`.
+If the cells inside the bounds of the grid and cell has the same value as the path, the count is incremented.
 ```python
 def get_surrounding_cell_count(cell, maze):
     s_cell_count = 0